dbos-inc/dbos-docs/docs/api-reference/communicatorlib.md

 ## Background

-A DBOS application generally consists of purpose-built workflow and transaction logic, which is not particularly reusable from one project to the next.
-However, communicators represent interfaces to external systems, or wrap nondeterministic functions, and are often reusable.
+In DBOS, communicators represent interfaces to external systems, or wrap nondeterministic functions, and are often reusable.
 DBOS comes with a small library of communicators for common purposes.

 ---